Othmane-data/Spotify_Dashboard_by_SQL/README.md

 ### Advanced Level

-__Find the top 3 most-viewed tracks for each artist using window functions.__
+__11. Find the top 3 most-viewed tracks for each artist using window functions.__

 ```sql
 Select